 Most VoIP systems also offer auto attendants, allowing your customers the option of a bit of self-service before potentially speaking with an agent.
 If no one is available, agents can utilize call forwarding and send them to a voicemail box.
 Simply put, these solutions can allow your business to interact with your customers quickly and efficiently.
 It’s well known that those who experience short wait times are happier, and will generally become loyal customers.

 8. HD Voice Quality

-As stated by Lifewire, HD voice quality “is a wideband audio technology that offers a superior standard for calls by extending the frequency range of audio signals.”
+HD voice is audio technology that delivers clearer voice calling and a higher overall phone call quality.
 Codecs compresses and decompresses data packets, enabling faster transmission from endpoint to endpoint.

 VoIP uses Wideband codecs, which use a higher audio bit depth and results in a better voice quality.
 Traditional landline phone systems rely on narrowband codecs, which can result in lower quality calls.

 Since wideband codecs are used for VoIP, HD voice should be a default for any plan offered by a VoIP provider.
 Your VoIP provider promises crystal-clear calls built into the service, so there’s nothing required from your end to set it up.